praxis/praxis-site/docs/gettingStarted/implementingReads.md

 And there you go.
 Notice two things here: one is that multiple filters are separated by an `&`, and also equality filters support an array of values, separated by commas (`author.id=11,12`) which will translate into something like `...WHERE authod_id IN (11,12)...`.
 Also, this is just the tip of the iceberg with what you can do with filters, suffice to say that it supports AND, OR with the right precedence, including grouping sub-clauses with parenthesis.
 It also supports all kinds of operators including equality, inequality, greater/smaller, NULL, not NULL and even fuzzy (prefix/suffix) regexp.
 Pretty powerful for being something that requires no coding whatsoever.

-Well, at this point we have build a fully featured read-only API which allows us to retrieve users, posts and comments, which supports field selection (including nested relationships), which can paginate and sort and which supports the filtering capabilities we have designed for.
+Well, at this point we have built a fully featured read-only API that allows us to retrieve users, posts, and comments; which supports field selection (including nested relationships); which can paginate and sort; and which supports all a wide range of filtering.
 All of it, without writing a single line of controller code or any explicit ORM queries.
 Talk about development efficiency!

 The next logical step you might be thinking of is: what about the CRUD operations?
 I'm glad you asked, let's dig in.